glasskube/hello-distr/README.md

 Note that in this example repo, we set the `api-base` to `https://demo.distr.sh/api/v1`.
 In order to make use of this in production, you should remove this line to use the default Distr Hub (`app.distr.sh`) instead.

-### Frontend

-**Next.js Build**

-**Environment Variables**

-Dynamic content of the web application, like the version of the frontend itself, can be passed to the build process with env variables.
+## Common Scenarios

-For example, we make the `VERSION` variable available in the `Dockerfile`.
+### Showing the build version in the frontend

+We often want to display the software's own version in the user interface.

+TODO

 ## Where to go from here